Big Bang theory must be false, because something cannot come from nothing.

 [C] Something new and strange and quantum mechanical happens to time, which is neither possibility A or B. For example, perhaps we reach a state where it is no longer appropriate to think that reality is composed of a series of moments that follow each other in a progression, one after another.
 In this case, there is perhaps no singularity, but it may also not make sense to ask what happened before the universe was extremely dense.
 (Reformatted from Smolin 1997:82)

-Possibility A gives us the same situation as that described by standard (no quantum mechanics) Big Bang theory: a universe which exists at every instant of time, and hence cannot have "come from" nothing.
-Possibility B gives us a universe extending back infinitely in time, likewise eliminating the supposed problems raised by the universe "coming from" nothing.
-Possibility C (which is the kind of scenario proposed in the quantum cosmological speculations of Hawking 1988) once again gives us a universe that cannot "come from" nothing, as the very notion of time-ordering ceases to have meaning in the early universe.
+Possibility A gives us the same situation as that described by standard (no quantum mechanics) Big Bang theory: a universe which exists at every instant of time, and which therefore cannot have "come from" nothing.
+Possibility B gives us a universe extending back infinitely in time.
+Possibility C (of which the quantum cosmological speculations of Hawking 1988 are one example) once again gives us a universe that cannot "come from" nothing, as the very notion of time-ordering ceases to have meaning in the early universe.

-Apparently, then, under every possible option for a Big Bang supplemented with quantum gravity, it would still be inaccurate to characterize the Big Bang as stipulating that the universe "came from nothing."
-On each possibility, there is no moment of time at which the universe did not exist.
+Apparently, then, under every possible option for a Big Bang supplemented with quantum gravity, it would still be incorrect to describe Big Bang theory as saying that the universe "came from nothing."
+None of the options allows for a moment of time at which the universe did not exist.

 Even were we to assume, against physics, that there was some time prior to the origin of the universe when there was nothing except time, it is unclear what problem this would supposedly raise.
 There certainly is no logical contradiction in imagining there being nothing at one point in time and then there being something at a later point in time; it is not as though we are talking about "nothing" somehow metamorphosing into an existent something.
-Although the proposition that something cannot come from nothing (like the proposition that the Earth is flat) traditionally has been a matter of "common sense," it actually (like so much "common sense") reflects only popular prejudice and lacks rigorous logical support.
-It is not that we know something can come from nothing; it is just that the opposite cannot simply be taken for granted.
+Although the notion that something cannot come from nothing seems to some people to be a matter of common sense, this notion—like so many of our common sense intuitions—reflects only popular prejudice and lacks any rigorous logical support.

-(iia) Is something coming from nothing ever observed?
-One argument against the idea of something coming from nothing is that we never observe such things happening.
-I suspect this kind of reasoning is always in the back of the mind of the average person, and explains why the idea is so counterintuitive.
-However, if we are referring to empty space when we talk about "nothing," then it actually is not true that we never observe things come from nothing: the quantum mechanical uncertainty principle allows for particle-antiparticle pairs to appear spontaneously out of empty space for very brief periods of time.
-These virtual particles (or quantum vacuum fluctuations) are ubiquitous, and create measurable effects such as the Casimir-Polder force and the Lamb shift.
-Some physicists have even invoked the same kind of mechanisms to generate theories of the origin of the entire universe from a background of empty spacetime (Tryon 1973).
+(a) Do we ever observe something coming from nothing?
+One argument against the idea of something coming from nothing is that we never see this happen.
+However, if we are referring to empty space when we talk about "nothing," then physicists actually do observe things coming from nothing.
+The quantum mechanical uncertainty principle allows for particle-antiparticle pairs to appear spontaneously out of empty space for very brief periods of time.
+These so-called virtual particles (or quantum vacuum fluctuations) are ubiquitous, and create measurable effects such as the Casimir-Polder force and the Lamb shift.
+Some physicists (most famously, Tryon 1973) even appeal to the same kind of mechanism to explain the origin of the entire universe from a background of empty spacetime.

 One can, of course respond that virtual particles do not in fact appear out of literally nothing, because they occur in a background of spacetime in which quantum mechanics operates.
-While true, this response undermines the claim that we know from observation that nothing can come into existence out of nothing, since the closest thing to nothing that we are ever able to observe is empty spacetime.
+While true, this response undermines the claim that we know from observation that nothing can come into existence out of nothing, since the closest thing to nothing that we can ever observe is empty spacetime.

-One can also argue that perhaps, for all we know, virtual particles are created by God, who chooses, for unknown reasons, to create them in a lawlike fashion, and via means that are invisible to scientists, so that quantum vacuum fluctuations only appear to be spontaneous.
+One could also assert that perhaps, for all we know, virtual particles are created by God who chooses, for unknown reasons, to create them in a lawlike fashion but through a process invisible to scientists, so that quantum vacuum fluctuations only appear to be spontaneous.
 This is possible.
-It is also possible that blunt force trauma never causes anyone to die—rather, what happens is that every time someone's brain suffers appropriate trauma, a hyperdimensional space spider chooses, for unknown reasons, to kill that person in a way that is invisible to scientists, so that things like hammers and bullets, and falls from cliffs, only appear to kill people.
-The price of taking seriously the possibility of mysterious, invisible causes at the level of a God responsible for virtual particles, is agnosticism about all cause and effect claims.
+It is also possible that bullets never kill anyone—that every time a bullet appears to kill someone, the killing is actually caused, for unknown reasons, by a hyperdimensional space spider in a way that is invisible to scientists.
+The price of taking seriously the possibility of mysterious, invisible causes at the level of a God responsible for virtual particles is agnosticism about all cause and effect claims.
 It should be easy to understand why such possibilities should have no place in any rational discussion, much less in science.

-(iib) Does something coming from nothing require self-creation?
+(b) Would something coming from nothing require self-creation?
 Another argument against the idea of something coming from nothing is that the idea supposedly requires self-creation, which is impossible since nothing can have causal power before it exists.
 For instance, creationists often assert that to say that the universe came from nothing is to say that it created itself.
-But this is not so: the idea of the universe "coming from nothing" commits one only to the view that at one time there was nothing, and then at a later time, the universe existed.
+But this is not the case.
+The idea of the universe "coming from nothing" commits one only to the view that at one time there was nothing, and then at a later time, the universe existed.
 Talk of causation, much less self-causation, does not need to enter the picture at all.

 Vilenkin (1982), in an extension of Tryon (1973), has proposed that quantum mechanics alone could allow for the transition of a universe with no geometry (no points) to a universe with a geometry.
 For the moment, I do not know what to make of this proposal, because I do not understand how one is supposed to parse the idea of a "transition" without time; however, I mention it as something for others to be aware of.